Augustus Aikhomu: Naval career

 Aikhomu joined the Nigerian Navy on 1 December 1958.
 He joined the Royal Navy as an Artificer Apprentice with Series 35 entry at HMS Fisgard near Torpoint, East Cornwall in January 1959.
 He was in Grenville Division at HMS Fisgard and would have completed his 16 months Part 1 training at the end of April 1960.

 Aikhomu was the Commanding Officer, Shore Patrol Craft, commanding officer, NNS Dorina, chief of naval personnel, naval headquarters, chief of naval operations (1983–84), and chief of naval staff (1984–86).

 Vice President and Chief of General Staff

 Admiral Augustus served as the de facto Vice President of Nigeria under military president General Ibrahim Babangida from 1986 to 1993.

 Later career

-He was at a time the Chairman of the Board of Trustees of All Nigeria Peoples Party, an opposition party in the country.
+He was at a time the chairman of the Board of Trustees of All Nigeria Peoples Party, an opposition party in the country.
 Aikhomu contributed to the Irrua Specialist Hospital specializing in lassa fever management.
 He died on 17 August 2011, aged 71.
-Aikhomu is survived by his wife, Rebecca, and five children, Mark, Eheje, Vinitha, Suzanne, and Ebi.
+Aikhomu is survived by his wife, Rebecca, and five children, Mark, Ehime, Eheje, Vinitha, Suzanne, and Ebi.

+Honours

+In 1992, a national honour of the Grand Commander of the Order of the Niger was conferred upon him.